Tabletop role-playing game: Game systems

 Role-playing games often use polyhedral dice to resolve game actions.

 The set of rules of a role-playing game is known as its game system; the rules themselves are known as game mechanics.
 Although there are game systems which are shared by many games, for example, the d20 system, many games have their own, custom rules system.
 Game rules determine the success or failure of a character's actions, or adjudicate changes in the setting or the characters themselves.
 Many game systems use weighted statistics and dice rolls or other random elements.
 Some games offer a System Reference Document (SRD) that allows other designers to use part of the game system in their own, future game products.
+Some game systems emphasize the creation of a journal or other keepsake in response to prompts or other game mechanics over the course of playing the game.

 Genres and settings

 Some systems are designed for a particular genre.
 Examples include Dungeons & Dragons (fantasy), Starfinder Roleplaying Game (science fiction), Outgunned (heroic action), and Ten Candles (horror).
 Genre-based games often come packaged with a default setting but invite adaptation to other settings in the same genre by players and GMs.
 Universal role-playing game systems also exist, created with the intent of building a rule system that can be adapted to any genre.
 Examples include Basic Role-Playing, Champions, and GURPS.
 The d20 system, based on the third edition of Dungeons & Dragons, has been used in science fiction and modern-day game settings such as Spycraft and the Star Wars Roleplaying Game.
 In practice, most universal systems are more effective for particular settings, power levels, or types of play.

 Other systems are more strongly tied to the specific setting of the game they feature in.
 Tabletop role-playing games that take place in existing fictional worlds have been called a form of fan fiction.
 Some officially licensed game systems provide templates enabling players to play as canon characters, such as the Marvel Multiverse Role-Playing Game, which includes official character sheets for Marvel heroes and villains.
 In 2023, Rebekah Krum of CBR commented that "such games have existed nearly as long as the industry itself, cropping up as the result of marketing campaigns or attempts to capitalize on existing hype, but they've never been more popular than they are now".
-She highlighted that this includes Dungeons & Dragons setting books for actual play shows such as "Acquisitions Incorporated and Critical Role to the Fate sourcebooks set in the world of The Dresden Files.
+She highlighted that this includes Dungeons & Dragons setting books for actual play shows like Acquisitions Incorporated and Critical Role, just as "Fate sourcebooks set in the world of The Dresden Files.
 Many are collaborations between well-known game developers and the creators of the original tales or experts on them, such as The Witcher Tabletop Roleplaying Game from R. Talsorian Games, Avatar Legends from Magpie Games, and several titles from Modiphius, including Star Trek Adventures".